silvera/commandir/README.md

 Commandir is an application that allows users to define commands in a `Commandir.yaml` file and invoke them as commands of the Commandir application itself.
 Commandir looks for a `Commandir.yaml` file in the current directory.

+The `hello` and `greet` directories contain example Commandir.yaml files.

 ### Hello World
-Here is the contents of a minimal Commandir.yaml file illustrating the canonical Hello World example:
+The `hello` directory contains a Commandir.yaml file illustrating the canonical Hello World example:

 ```
 ---